aviraccoon/nocturnal-scribbles/README.md

 ## What it is

 A custom static site generator built with Bun and TypeScript.
-Markdown files in git become static HTML with no framework, minimal JavaScript, and no tracking.
+Markdown files in git become static HTML with no framework, no tracking, and minimal JavaScript (unless you choose violence in the theme switcher).

 ## Why custom-built